oneconvergence/dkube-examples/image_cloudevents/README.md

           - `kubectl get secret -n dkube-infra cloudevents-minio-secret -o jsonpath="{.data.AWS_SECRET_ACCESS_KEY}" | base64 -d`
     - The following will be derived from the environment automatically if the notebook is running inside same Dkube IDE.
 Otherwise in case if the notebook is running locally or in other Dkube Setup , then please fill in,
 5. Run all the cells.
 This will create all the DKube resources required for this example automatically.
 In case of seperate serving and monitoring cluster, the required resources will be created on the respective cluster.
--->

- - The following resources will be created:
-   - `chest-xray` Dataset on both the serving and monitoring cluster
-   - `image-mm-kf` Dataset on the serving cluster
-   - `image-mm-kf-s3` Dataset on the monitoring cluster
+--->

 ## 4. Train and Deploy the Model on Serving Cluster

- In order for monitor example to operate, a model must be trained and deployed on the serving cluster.
+ In order for the monitor example to operate, a model must be trained and deployed on the serving cluster.
 A Kubeflow Pipeline executes this step.

  - Open `train.ipynb`
  - `Run All Cells`